Black Is King: United States

 The "Mood 4 Eva" segment was filmed in the Beverly House over two days in September 2019, with Beyoncé and Dikayl Rimmasch as directors.
 There were 20 large setups around the mansion and the film crew totaled around 40 people in grip, electric and camera.
 The concept for the segment was to show the characters living a carefree lifestyle with a dreamscape reminiscent of old Hollywood.
 In order to give the video a vintage look, director of photography Santiago Gonzalez employed Kowa Cine Prominar lenses – spherical lenses built in the 1960s – providing a warmer flare, good contrast and a saturation that imparts brightness and opulence.
 Gonzalez also used a diffusion filter to bloom the highlights and make the images slightly softer, and made the window light bloom so that they conveyed a dream-like quality to the video.
 Other scenes in the segment were inspired by Eddie Murphy's Coming to America and Hype Williams' Belly.
 The old Hollywood dreamscape culminated in a Busby Berkeley-style aqua-musical fantasy with a synchronized swimming routine inspired by the 1944 Esther Williams film Bathing Beauty.
 The swimmers recalled seeing different aspects of Beyoncé on set, one being "Beyoncé the businesswoman, fearless in bringing her vision to life" who "never hesitated getting wet, literally, as many times as needed to get the perfect shot", and the other being "Beyoncé the mother, taking time to include her family in the entire process" and "frequently checking in with the younger girls to make sure they remained comfortable in the cool water".
-Nicole Chin Sue, one of the synchronised swimmers in the video, recalled:[Beyoncé] actually came and personally greeted the Jamaican girls.
-She told them she wants them to continue, that they are going to inspire the world, and that all the young girls like Blue are going to see this and want to do it.
-She was such a boss, directing, overlooking everything, and so sweet and warm.
-It was an amazing shoot.
-That was probably the biggest moment of my career as a performer, as a synchronized swimmer, and as a Jamaican.The "Nile" and "My Power" videos were filmed in November 2019 at the Cathedral of Saint Vibiana in Los Angeles, with Beyoncé as director.
+Nicole Chin Sue, one of the synchronised swimmers in the video, recalled:

+The "Nile" and "My Power" videos were filmed in November 2019 at the Cathedral of Saint Vibiana in Los Angeles, with Beyoncé as director.
 Co-director Julian Klincewicz operated a 1980s Ikegani Tsushinki broadcast camera.
 Director of photography Santiago Gonzalez employed Arri Ultra-Wide 8mm Prime lenses and used low sweeping angles for the "My Power" video to make the columns on set feel "huge" and "alive" and to add speed to the camera movement, amplifying the dynamism of the choreography.
 Beyoncé specified that she did not want to be the point of focus for any shots that included the other artists featured in the video, and instead asked to be on the edge of the frame or integrated into a group.
 Gonzalez consequently kept the lighting bright with less of a key light, highlighting the women's natural beauty.